Diffusion-Based Voice Conversion with Fast Maximum Likelihood Sampling Scheme: Experiments

 \section{Experiments}

 We trained two groups of models: \textit{Diff-VCTK} models on VCTK \citep{VCTK} dataset containing $109$ speakers ($9$ speakers were held out for testing purposes) and \textit{Diff-LibriTTS} models on LibriTTS \citep{LibriTTS} containing approximately $1100$ speakers ($10$ speakers were held out).
 For every model both encoder and decoder were trained on the same dataset.
 Training hyperparameters, implementation and data processing details can be found in Appendix \ref{app:details}.
-For the mel-spectrogram inversion, we used the pre-trained universal HiFi-GAN vocoder \citep{HiFi-GAN} operating at $22.05$kHz.
+For mel-spectrogram inversion, we used the pre-trained universal HiFi-GAN vocoder \citep{HiFi-GAN} operating at $22.05$kHz.
 All subjective human evaluation was carried out on Amazon Mechanical Turk (AMT) with Master assessors to ensure the reliability of the obtained Mean Opinion Scores (MOS).
 In all AMT tests we considered unseen-to-unseen conversion with $25$ unseen (for both \textit{Diff-VCTK} and \textit{Diff-LibriTTS}) speakers: $9$ VCTK speakers, $10$ LibriTTS speakers and $6$ internal speakers.
 For VCTK source speakers we also ensured that source phrases were unseen during training.
 We place other details of listening AMT tests in Appendix \ref{app:subj}.
-A small subset of speech samples used in them is available at our demo page \url{https://diffvc-fast-ml-solver.github.io} which we encourage you to visit.
-We also plan to release the code as well as the pre-trained models shortly.
+A small subset of speech samples used in them is available at our demo page \url{https://diffvc-fast-ml-solver.github.io} which we encourage to visit.

 As for sampling, we considered the following class of reverse SDE solvers:

 where $t=1,1-h,..,h$ and $\xi_{t}$ are i.i.d. samples from $\mathcal{N}(0,\ide)$.
 For $\hat{\kappa}_{t,h}=\kappa^{*}_{t,h}$, $\hat{\omega}_{t,h}=\omega^{*}_{t,h}$ and $\hat{\sigma}_{t,h}=\sigma^{*}_{t,h}$ (where $\kappa^{*}_{t,h}$, $\omega^{*}_{t,h}$ and $\sigma^{*}_{t,h}$ are given by (\ref{eq:notation_correction})) it becomes maximum likelihood reverse SDE solver for MR-VP DPM (\ref{eq:vc_fwd_sde}-\ref{eq:vc_rev_sde}) as shown in Appendix \ref{app:mr_vp}.
 In practice it is not trivial to estimate variance of the conditional distribution $\Law{(X_{0}|X_{t})}$, so we skipped this term in $\sigma^{*}_{t,h}$ assuming this variance to be rather small because of strong conditioning on $g_{t}(Y)$ and just used $\hat{\sigma}_{t,h}=\sigma_{t-h,t}$ calling this sampling method \textit{ML-N} ($N=1/h$ is the number of SDE solver steps).
 We also experimented with Euler-Maruyama solver \textit{EM-N} (i.e. $\hat{\kappa}_{t,h}=0$, $ \hat{\omega}_{t,h}=0$, $\hat{\sigma}_{t,h}=\sqrt{\beta_{t}h}$) and ``probability flow sampling'' from \citep{Song-main} which we denote by \textit{PF-N} ($\hat{\kappa}_{t,h}=-0.5$, $ \hat{\omega}_{t,h}=0$, $\hat{\sigma}_{t,h}=0$).